 Once your website is up and running, here is a summary of the methods which you can choose to employ in the promotion of your company or brand:

 Search Engine Marketing (SEM) which is basically marketing your website through search engines is one of the mainstays of internet marketing.
 This can be done via two different methods: search engine optimisation (SEO) and search engine ads.
-Optimising for search engines is a process by which companies such as ours will employ various SEO techniques to boost visitors to websites by achieving high placement in the main search engines especially Google for relevant keywords.
+Optimising for search engines is a process by which companies will employ various SEO techniques to boost visitors to websites by achieving high placement in the main search engine results (SERPS), especially Google, for relevant keywords.

 Search Engine Advertising is placing various pay per click (PPC) or cost per impression (CPI) adverts on search engines.
 It also includes paying for listings on various important directories, usually industry specific ones.

-Social Media Marketing this is considered to be the most powerful development in Internet marketing in today’s world.
-It basically entails the use of social networking and social bookmarking sites such as Facebook, Google+, Twitter, Tumblr, LinkedIn and others to pull in traffic and find potential new customers.
+Social Media Marketing is considered to be the most powerful development in Internet marketing in today’s world.
+It basically entails the use of social networking and social bookmarking sites such as Facebook, Pinterest, Twitter, Tumblr, LinkedIn, Instagram and others to pull in traffic and find potential new customers.
 It also provides a great opportunity to communicate with existing customers.